Sokrates1989/python-api-template/python-dependency-management/README.md

 ### **Files are automatically updated:**
 - `pyproject.toml` - Dependency definitions
 - `pdm.lock` - Exact versions for reproducibility
-- `poetry.lock` - If Poetry is used in parallel

 ## 🚨 Troubleshooting